adrita24/url-shortener/README.md

-# SnapLink — URL Shortener
+# LinkSnap — URL Shortener

 A full-stack SaaS web application that converts long URLs into clean, shareable short links.
 Built with React, Node.js, MongoDB, and Firebase, featuring user authentication, click analytics, and a premium upgrade system.